Yanglianpu/GAF/README.md

     smoke/
     normal/

+License
+This project is released under the MIT License.
+See LICENSE for details.

+Contact
 @article{FlameGAFGateNet2026,
   title   = {Enhanced Flame and Smoke Detection via Gated Multimodal Fusion with Gramian Angular Fields}, author  = {Yang, Lianpu},